 It’s way tastier (and healthier!) than margarine or vegetable oils.

 Compound Butter Recipe

-On a recent date for our anniversary, my husband and I went to an awesome restaurant and I ordered steak.
-It came topped with an herb-infused compound butter and the flavor of that with the steak and vegetables was one of the best things I’ve ever had.
+Recently I went out to dinner at a nice restaurant and decided on the steak.
+It came topped with an herb-infused compound butter.
+The flavored butter with the steak and vegetables was one of the best things I’ve ever had.

 A few notes I’ve found along the way:

 - It’s important to ensure the butter is soft but not completely melted before mixing it with herbs.
 Using softened butter intensifies the flavor and makes the process easier.

 - Add a teaspoon of high-quality olive oil for a more spreadable compound butter and great flavor.

 - This won’t store long in the fridge because it’s often eaten within hours at our house.

 Herbal Butter Flavors

 There are so many different options when it comes to compound butter!
 You can make either sweet or savory versions for both sweet and savory foods.
 Here are a few seasonings to try.
 I’ve also included more flavor combination options in the recipe notes below.